Self-censorship: Reasons for self-censorship

-Psychological
+Social exclusion

 People often communicate to affirm their identity and sense of belonging.
-People may express their opinions or withhold their opinions due to the fear of exclusion or unpopularity.
+People may express their opinions or withhold their opinions due to the fear of social exclusion or unpopularity.
 Shared social norms and beliefs create a sense of belonging, but they can also create a suppression of expression in order to comply or belong.
 People may adjust their beliefs or opinions to go along with the majority attitude.
 There are different factors that contribute to self-censorship, such as gender, age, education, political interests, and media exposure.
 For some, the reason for their change in beliefs and opinions is rooted in fear of isolation and exclusion.
 For these people, the expression of their own beliefs is less important than the fear of negative reactions of others to the expression of those beliefs.

-According to a 2019 German survey on self-censorship conducted by the Institut für Demoskopie Allensbach for the newspaper Frankfurter Allgemeine Zeitung (FAZ), 59% of respondents said they can express their views among friends, but only 18% believe the same is possible in public.
-Only 17% of respondents express themselves freely on the Internet.

 Religious affiliation is a topic in which many occupational fields and areas may be a source of self-censorship.
 One particular area is psychology.
 From the origins of psychology, the field has frequently viewed religion with distrust.
 Psychologists and therapists often refrain from claiming to be part of any religion believing in the possibility that any expressions of any devout faith may be viewed as markers for mental illness or distress.
 A 2013 survey from the American Psychological Association (APA) found that "relative to the general population, psychologists were more than twice likely to claim no religion, three times more likely to describe religion as unimportant in their lives, and five times more likely to deny belief in God."

 Self-censorship is more common among fundamentalist believers like Wahhabism, Islamism, Calvinism, and Hasidic Judaism.

+The political cordon sanitaire was associated with self-censorship.
+Concepts like political correctness and spiral of silence have been found to contribute to the existence of self-censorship.
+According to a 2019 German survey on self-censorship conducted by the Institut für Demoskopie Allensbach for the newspaper Frankfurter Allgemeine Zeitung (FAZ), 59% of respondents said they can express their views among friends, but only 18% believe the same is possible in public.
+Only 17% of respondents express themselves freely on the Internet.